5 Reasons To Shorten Your URLs

 3. Enables Easier Site Growth

-As you expand your site you’re probably going to have multiple categories, pages, and sections of your website.
+As you continue expand your site you’re probably going to have more and more categories, pages, and sections throughout.

 By shortening and simplifying your URL structure you’ll make navigating and expanding your site much simpler.